Value-Based Goal Setting: The Values-First Framework

 Strategies to Handle Competing Value-Based Goals

-Even with a clear personal values framework, you’ll inevitably face situations where two important value-based goals seem to pull you in opposite directions.
-Value conflicts arise when you must choose between alternatives justified by values that feel psychologically or morally incompatible.
-Research shows that 23% of professionals have left jobs due to unresolved workplace conflicts, highlighting how serious these tensions can become when not properly addressed.
+Even with a clear personal values framework, you will face situations where two important value-based goals seem to pull you in opposite directions.
+Schwartz’s universal values circle [1] explicitly identifies oppositions: self-direction often tensions against conformity, achievement often tensions against benevolence.
+Value conflicts arise when you must choose between alternatives justified by values that feel incompatible.

 Early Warning Signs of Value Conflicts